Where is Alyeska Resort?

 In the winter, Alyeska Resort offers in-bound skiing and snow boarding, as well as signature services at The Spa at Alyeska.
 In the immediate area, you can also participate in helicopter and snow-cat accessed skiing and riding, dog sledding, snowmobiling, flightseeing, ice climbing, cross country skiing and snowshoeing.

 During the summer season, Alyeska Resort features easy access to nature trails for hiking, biking and berry picking.
-You can also take wildlife and glacier cruises, guided fishing, sea kayaking, glacier hiking, jet-boating and rafting trips, as well as helicopter flightseeing, bear viewing, dog sledding and much more!
+You can also take wildlife and glacier cruises, guided fishing, sea kayaking, glacier hiking, and rafting trips, as well as helicopter flightseeing, bear viewing, dog sledding and much more!

 Do I have to make advanced reservations?